vincejstraub/tools-template-repo/.github/CONTRIBUTING.md

 ## Coding conventions

+These conventions are generally for Python, but the principles hold accross R and other programming languages that may be used during the project.

-We optimize for readability:
+We optimize for readability by adhering to the following:

+* Use 4 spaces for indentation
 * ...
 * ...
+* ...
+For more conventions, refer to the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide